haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 # Forensic investigation methodology

-[Digital forensics](https://www.nist.gov/digital-evidence) is the field of forensic science concerned with ***retrieving, storing and analyzing*** data that can be useful in investigations.  <br />
+[Digital forensics](https://www.nist.gov/digital-evidence) is the field of forensic science concerned with **retrieving, storing and analyzing** data that can be useful in investigations.

-This includes information retrieved from computers, mobile phones, IoT devices, motor vehicles, drones, satellites or the cloud.<br />
+This includes information retrieved from servers, workstations, mobile phones, IoT devices, motor vehicles, drones, satellites or the cloud.

 The main goal is to identify the **root cause** of an incident.